 Undergraduate students interested in any of the above topics may also apply for Independent study in my lab.

 - Edgar Bermudez Contreras, Ph.D. (co-supervised with Dr M. Mohajerani)

 - Jianjun Sun, M.D., Ph.D. (co-supervised with Dr M. Mohajerani)

-- Andrea Gomez Palacio Schjetnan, Ph.D. (former)
+- Andrea Gomez Palacio Schjetnan, Ph.D. (now at York University, Toronto)